-In a smaller bowl, melt your bark coating in the microwave in 30 second intervals and stir in between.
-Don’t let it go for too long at once or it will scald and you will have to toss it out and start over.
+In a smaller bowl, melt your bark coating in the microwave in 30 second intervals until melted and smooth, stirring in between.
+Don't let it go for too long at once or it will scald and you will have to toss it out and start over.

 When the bark coating is melted, gently pour into the larger bowl and toss with the dry ingredients.
 You can adjust the amount of coating you use based on your preference.
 I usually stir a little bit in, toss, stir some more in, toss again, etc. to make sure everything gets a little bark coating on it so it will stick together.

 Working quickly, dump the mixture out on your wax paper and spread out in a thin layer to dry.
 Once it's dry, break it apart into pieces and store in an airtight container or divide into decorative cello bags to give away.